yhua03/CLS161-DH-Portfolio/_lessons/n_grams.md

     return ngrams
 ```

-An example use case of the `useNGrams` method is shown below.
+An example use case of the `getNGrams` method is shown below.
 ```python
 # useGetNGrams.py